Back to Blood: Content

 Even before the novel was finished, some details were reported in the media.
 The novel has been described as Wolfe's take on "class, family, wealth, race, crime, sex, corruption and ambition in Miami, the city where America's future has arrived first."
 Racial anxieties were a key source of tension in The Bonfire of the Vanities, and Back to Blood similarly features characters of Cuban, Haitian, Russian, and French ancestry in the melting pot of Miami.

 Of the subject matter, Wolfe said, "Two years ago when I got the idea of doing a book on immigration, people would say, 'Oh, that’s fascinating,' and then they would go to sleep standing up like a horse.
 Since then the subject has become a little more exciting, and in Miami, it's not only exciting, it’s red hot."
 Wolfe, who was well known for the depth of reporting that went into his novels, generated anticipation for the novel through his extensive reporting.
 The Wall Street Journal reported that Miami book retailers anticipated strong sales for the novel.

 Release and reception

 Back to Blood was released on October 23, 2012 to mixed reviews.
 It debuted at #4 on the New York Times Hardcover Fiction Best Seller list on November 11, 2012 and it remained on the list for three weeks.
 The book was ultimately deemed a commercial failure, selling only 62,000 copies as of February 2013, according to BookScan.

+In The New York Times review, novelist Thomas Mallon said the book contained many of Wolfe's familiar "trappings and tropes.
+Cars and impulses still go 'out for a romp' and 'off the leash'; aspirant thugs even now walk with the 'Pimp Roll; and The City Light still publishes in New York. ...
+These repetitions don’t feel the least bit irritating: the effects are too good to retire, and their deployment serves to stitch Wolfe’s oeuvre into the single, big Balzacian chronicle he’s always had a mind to produce."

+British novelist James Lasdun, who reviewed the book for The Guardian, liked the second half a lot more than the first, which he described as "uniformly awful.
+There was a time when Wolfe's sharp eye and acid tongue seemed the perfect instruments for conveying the everlasting face-off between elite and street that generates so much of the theatre of American life.
+But in Back to Blood those instruments have largely been replaced by a megaphone."